AlishanKably/Project-03/README.md

 ### Methodology

-During the first steps of the project, wiringframing is done with the use of Excalidraw where relationships between models were discussed as well as features we want to build on the frontend screens and what API's would be required to achieve this.
+During the first steps of the project, wireframing is done with the use of Excalidraw where relationships between models were discussed as well as features we want to build on the frontend screens and what API's would be required to achieve this.

-As this project involved more than one person, it was important to know how the work would be divided and agree when deliverables needed to be complete by.
+As this project involved more than one person, it was important to know how the work would be divided and agree when deliverables needed to be completed by.
 For this, Jira was used which allowed us to break down tasks into multipe actions and assign these actions to a lead time.
-Following this planning stage, some basic boiler plate code is done.
+Following this planning stage, some basic boilerplate code is done.
 Models that are decided during the planning stage were then created together and a basic skeleton of the backend and frontend were set up.

-A seed page was then created to put some initial data into database so this can be rendered.
+A seed page was then created to test the models and add some initial data into the database so this can be rendered.
 ```
 function getProductsData (user:any){
   return [